salif/goyo-mod/content/get_started/configuration/index.md

 +++
 title = "Configuration"
-description = "Learn how to configure Goyo." weight = 4 sort_by = "weight"
+description = "Learn how to configure Trankwilo." weight = 4 sort_by = "weight"

 [extra]
 +++

-Now let's look at the settings for the Goyo theme.
+Now let's look at the settings for the Trankwilo theme.
 It provides various settings to customize the theme.
 You can use them in `config.toml`.

 ## Logo
 `logo_text` / `logo_image_path` / `logo_image_padding`